Western Australian borders

-The land border of Western Australia (WA) bisects mainland Australia, nominally along 129th meridian east longitude (129° east).
-That land border divides WA from the Northern Territory (NT) and South Australia (SA).
-However, for various reasons, the actual border (as surveyed and marked or otherwise indicated on the ground) deviates from 129° east and is not a single straight line.
+Western Australian borders are the boundaries of the Australian state of Western Australia.
+They follow the Indian Ocean coastline to the north, west, and south, and run overland near the 129th meridian east.
+The eastern land border is with the Northern Territory and South Australia.
+That eastern land border is not perfectly aligned with 129° east and deviates from that meridian at some points.

-The Western Australian town closest to the border is Kununurra, which is about 25 km west of the border with the NT.
-The settlement outside WA that is closest to the border is Border Village, SA, which adjoins the border; the centre of Border Village is about 250 m from the border, on the Eyre Highway.
+The closest Western Australian town to the eastern border is Kununurra, which lies about 25 km west of the border with the Northern Territory.
+In South Australia, Border Village adjoins the Western Australian border.

 Border delineation

 In some cases, the physical signage and structures that mark the actual border deviate from the 129th meridian.
 The Northern Territory border with Western Australia lies approximately 127 m to the west of the South Australian border with Western Australia, as a result of errors caused by the technical limits of surveying technology in the 1920s.

-Since the 1920s, the border has included an approximately 127 m east–west area, which runs along the 26th parallel south latitude (26° south), immediately west of Surveyor Generals Corner – the point at which WA, SA and the NT all meet.
+Since the 1920s, the border has included an approximately 127 m east–west area, which runs along the 26th parallel south latitude (26° south), immediately west of Surveyor Generals Corner – the point at which Western Australia, South Australia and the Northern Territory all meet.
 In June 1968, monuments were erected to mark both ends of this 127 m east–west line.